VX nerve agent: What is it and how does it work?

 VX is a human-made chemical warfare agent classified as a nerve agent.
 Nerve agents are the most toxic and rapidly acting of the known chemical warfare agents.

-According to The Guardian, it is 100 times more deadly than the nerve gas sarin, which was used by the Aum Shinrikyo cult during their fatal attack on a Tokto subway train.
+According to The Guardian, it is 100 times more deadly than the nerve gas sarin, which was used by the Aum Shinrikyo cult during their fatal attack on a Tokyo subway train.

 It was developed in the United Kingdom in the 1950s.